There’s little to no barriers to entry for a new SEO agency entering the market. All someone needs is a laptop and wifi to service clients.

 All you need to do is document the process behind your services for the clients you’ve gotten the best results for.
 I like to format all my case studies the same way:

-I also like to put them into a nice Google Slides deck that I send along with every proposal.
+I also like to put them into a nice Google Slides deck that I send along in every SEO proposal template for clients that I create.
 This also allows me to push them across:

 - Our website